 |

-Being able to produce projects and organize events with social responsibility awareness
+To be able to produce projects and arrange activities with awareness of social responsibility

 |